 Figure 6: Station main box.
-Topside the computer and power module is visible.
+Topside, the computer and power module is visible.
 The VSAT and Iridium modem are located in the back.
 Below is the GNSS receiver (left), the barometric sensor (middle) and the Campbell® datalogger (Schöne et al., 2013).

-The primary service of the CAWa ROMPS network is to provide meteorological and hydrological data (Schöne et al., 2018b and 2019), especially from the high mountain areas of Central Asia supporting the national Hydrometeorological services and the regional and international scientific community.
-Additional to the hydrometeorological data acquisition, some stations integrate other sensors, such as broadband seismometers for the GEOFON network (GEOFON, 2020), automated cameras for glacier monitoring and mass balance calculations (Hoelzle et al., 2017), GNSS receivers for investigation of glacier dynamics and Glacier Lake Outburst Flood (GLOF) monitoring (Zech et al., 2016 and 2018) or measurements of snow water equivalent (SWE) with Cosmic Ray Neutron Sensing (e.g., Schattan et al., 2018).
+145 The primary service of the CAWa ROMPS network is to provide meteorological and hydrological data (Schöne et al., 2018b and 2019), especially from the high mountain areas of Central Asia supporting the national Hydromet services and the regional and international scientific community.
 The stations with their installed sensor systems and start of operation are listed in Table 2.
 The start of operation does not necessarily match with the start of all sensor systems.
 In some cases, individual sensors were installed at a later date.

-Table 2: Station list with beginning their start of operation dates and the installed sensors systems.
+Table 2: Station list with their start of operation dates and the installed sensors systems.
 While the column 'meteorological sensors' refer to various individual sensors, the 'weather sensor' column refers to the compact weather transmitter (station type two).